seekrcentral/seekrflow/docs/tutorials.rst

 exist for a molecular system - in this case, a host-guest system.

-This host-guest system (where the host is beta-cyclodextrin (BCD) and the guest is one of a collection of small molecules like 1-butanol), has been parametrized much more optimally than with a generic small-molecular force field like AMBER GAFF.
-We want to use these existing parameters, not anything we would make with parametrize.py in seekrflow.
+This host-guest system (where the host is beta-cyclodextrin (BCD) and the guest is one of a collection of small molecules like 1-butanol), has been parameterized much more optimally than with a generic small-molecular force field like AMBER GAFF.
+We want to use these existing parameters, not anything we would make with parameterize.py in seekrflow.

 Prerequisites
 ~~~~~~~~~~~~~